 Where a building was completed prior to 1 January 2018, but the first supply of that building takes place after 1 January 2018 the supply will still qualify for zero-rating.
 It is important to note however, that this rule applies to the first supply of the property, and not to the first supply after the introduction of VAT.
-If the building was actually supplied prior to 1 January 2018, and subsequent supply after 1 January 2018 will not qualify as the first supply of the building.
+If the building was actually transferred to or made available for use to the charity prior to 1 January 2018, any subsequent supply after 1 January 2018 will not qualify as the first supply of the building.